-- Internet Terminals are available on the library's main floor for library searches and Internet browser-based work only. - Computers with word processing software and other tools are also available on the library's main floor and are intended for student use only. - Bring your own USB flash memory drive or use Google Drive to save your work.
-Anything saved to the computer's hard drive is deleted. - Use of the library's computers and Internet Terminals must comply with the Seminary's Electronic Communications Policy.
+- Computers with word processing software and other tools are available on the library's main floor. - Bring your own USB flash memory drive or use Google Drive to save your work.
+Anything saved to the computer's hard drive is deleted. - Use of the library's computers must comply with the Seminary's Electronic Communications Policy.